Ridesharing Driver

 No batches = no money!

-Just look on Instacart forums, and you’ll immediately find panicked shoppers posting about a shortage of batches:
+Look on Instacart forums and you’ll find panicked shoppers worried about a shortage of batches:

 “Has anyone else been getting literally no batches for the past hour?”